Get Your Consumer Dispute Case Packet — Resolve It in 30-90 Days

 March 2024: When the furnace finally failed completely during a snowstorm, leaving Martha’s home unheated for 48 hours, she grew frustrated.
 The company offered a partial repair discount but insisted the furnace was out of warranty because of alleged misuse.
 Martha disagreed, asserting the unit was correctly installed and used.

-The Arbitration Hearing: Held on July 15, 2024, the hearing brought both parties face-to-face with arbitrator Linda Carson, a retired judge known for her balanced and thorough approach.
+The Arbitration Hearing: Held on July 15, 2024, the hearing brought both parties face-to-face with arbitrator the claimant, a retired judge known for her balanced and thorough approach.
 Martha presented invoices, emails documenting repair attempts, and a home inspector’s report detailing improper duct insulation that might have affected furnace performance.
 Pine Valley countered with maintenance records and a technician’s statement blaming irregular thermostat settings and lack of periodic service.

 Carson awarded Martha a partial refund of $5,000 and ordered Pine Valley to reimburse $800 for heating expenses.
 Both parties were reminded of the importance of clear communication and documentation in consumer transactions.